apereo/cas/cas-server-documentation/installation/Blacklist-Authentication.md

 * `RejectUsersAuthenticationHandler`

 ## Authentication Components
-Support is enabled by including the following dependency in the Maven WAR overlay:
+Support is enabled by including the following dependency in the WAR overlay:

 ```xml
 <dependency>